Jane Fonda's 'Fire Drill Fridays': A Timeline of Her Climate Change Protests and Multiple Arrests

 "There is a collective crisis, requires collective action," the Hollywood star told CNN's Christiane Amanpour back in October.
 "And so I decided to use my celebrity to try to raise the sense of urgency, and I moved to Washington, and I'm going to get arrested every Friday."

-As if it wasn't enough that the actress -- who first became a controversial political figure for her activism during the Vietnam War, which earned her the nickname "Hanoi Jane" -- continues to get arrested in the name of raising awareness, she's also making bigger headlines by bringing along her famous friends to join in the demonstrations and don her now-signature red.
+As if it wasn't enough that the actress -- who first became a controversial political figure for her activism during the Vietnam War, which earned her the nickname "Hanoi Jane" -- continues to speak out and get arrested in the name of raising awareness, she's also making bigger headlines by bringing along her famous friends to join in the demonstrations and don her now-signature red.

 This video is unavailable because we were unable to load a message from our sponsors.